The Famous WordPress 5-Minute Installation For Non-Techies

 Log out of your cPanel administration area when finished.

 You have now completed Step #1 of the WordPress manual installation process.
-Let’s continue with Step #2
+Let’s move on to Step #2

 Step 2: Download WordPress

-The next step after creating your database is to download the WordPress software files.
+The next step after creating your database is to download the WordPress application.

 Useful Tip